-" D 1.4 m. / The state of the s Recommendation Text Lead Responsibility Progress (Black font = Goal or Direction) (Green font = Completed by June, 2017) (Blue font = Completed by July, 2017) (Red Font = RECOMMENDATION HAS BEEN MET) ER 18) Short term classes were added to the second half of spring 2017 to increase FTES, while focusing on high productivity.
+Recommendation Text Lead Progress

+Responsibility (Black font = Goal or Direction)

+(Green font = Completed by June, 2017)

+(Blue font = Completed by July, 2017)

+(Red Font = RECOMMENDATION HAS BEEN MET)

+ER 18) Short term classes were added to the second half of spring 2017 to increase FTES, while focusing on high productivity.
 Marketing has been ramped up for second half of spring and summer enrollments.
 Measures to increase enrollment are in process.
 Admission by Co-Enrollment (ACE) with CSUMB was approved by the MPC Board in March.
 Dual Enrollment with MPUSD will go to MPC Board for its second reading on April 26, 2017.
 Dual Enrollment with PGUSD will go to MPC Board for its first reading on April 26, 2017.
 Scheduling in Marina is being expanded.
 50% more FTES is being planned for Marina in summer 2017 and 100% more FTES is being planned for fall 2017.
-Measures to increase enrollment are progressing: Enrollments with Admission by Co-Enrollment (ACE) with CSUMB: 64 total; 24 Marine Science, 17 Business, 13 undeclared Dual Enrollments with MPUSD: 120 Marina, 115 Monterey, 20 Seaside High Schools Dual Enrollment with PGUSD will go to MPC Board for its second reading on May 31, 2017.
-Enrollments expect for Pacific Grove High School is 24.
-Measures to increase enrollment June through beginning of August 2017 when schools return for the 2017-2018 Academic Year.
+Measures to increase enrollment are progressing: Enrollments with Admission by Co-Enrollment (ACE) with CSUMB: 64 total; 24 Marine Science, 17 Business, 13 undeclared Dual Enrollments with PGUSD will go to MPC Board for its second reading on May 31, 2017.
+Enrollments expect for Pacific Grove High School is 24. • Measures to increase enrollment June through beginning of August 2017 when schools return for the 2017-2018 Academic Year.

-Recommendation Text Lead Responsibility Progress (Black font = Goal or Direction) (Green font = Completed by June, 2017) (Blue font = Completed by July, 2017) (Red Font = RECOMMENDATION HAS BEEN MET) Enrollments with Admission by Co-Enrollment (ACE) with CSUMB: MPC working with 23 students with applications and assessments.
+Recommendation Text Lead Progress

+Responsibility (Black font = Goal or Direction)

+(Green font = Completed by June, 2017)

+(Blue font = Completed by July, 2017)

+(Red Font = RECOMMENDATION HAS BEEN MET)

+20 In order to meet the Standard, the team recommends the College develop a funding plan and set aside funds in each year's budget to fund the Other Post-Employment Benefits (OPEB) annual required contribution (ARC) each year (Standard III.D.12) • President CBO Board Enrollments with Admission by Co-Enrollment (ACE) with CSUMB: MPC working with 23 students with applications and assessments.
 Dual Enrollments: AB288 College & Career Access Pathways Partnership Agreements have been finalized with MPUSD and PGUSD Dual Enrollment Coordinator has been hired in Student Services.
-Summer burrowing strategy has been implemented.
-Summer burrowing, late spring semester, marketing and increases to California Community Colleges have generated an approximate \$1.37 million increase to MPC's revenue.
+Summer borrowing strategy has been implemented.
+Summer borrowing, late spring semester, marketing and increases to California Community Colleges have generated an approximate \$1.37 million increase to MPC's revenue.
 Tentative budget for 2017-18 was balanced with no deficit spending or large transfers.
 Budget approved by Board of Trustees on June 29, 2017.
-RECOMMENDATION HAS BEEN MET 20 In order to meet the Standard, the team recommends the College President The latest, required OPEB actuarial has been completed as of February 7, 2017.
-5 develop a funding plan and set aside funds in each year's budget to fund the Other Post-Employment Benefits (OPEB) annual required CBO Board 2017.
+RECOMMENDATION HAS BEEN MET The latest, required OPEB actuarial has been completed as of February 7, 2017.
 Funds have been identified to transfer to the OPEB trust.
-The ARC will be included in budget development for 2017-18. contribution (ARC) each year (Standard III.D.12) Board Transfer of the 2017-17 ARC (March 22, 2017 Board meeting) , , , , , , , , , , , , , , , , , , , , RECOMMENDATION HAS BEEN MET.
-21 In order to meet the Standard, the team recommends the College clarify Academic New "Decision Making Process" (handbook) was adopted by the College in Board, administrators, classified and faculty roles in the decision- Senate fall 2016 and is being implemented. making process and routinely evaluate and monitor these roles.
-Cabinet President's Advisory Group (PAG) was re-envisioned.
+The ARC will be included in budget development for 2017-18.
+Transfer of the 2017-17 ARC (March 22, 2017 Board meeting) RECOMMENDATION HAS BEEN MET.
+21 In order to meet the Standard, the team recommends the College clarify Board, administrators, classified and faculty roles in the decision- making process and routinely evaluate and monitor these roles. • Academic Senate Cabinet New "Decision Making Process" (handbook) was adopted by the College in fall 2016 and is being implemented.
+President's Advisory Group (PAG) was re-envisioned.
 Planning, Research and Institutional Effectiveness (PRIE) committee has been formed and is meeting regularly.
 Roles are now clarified at meetings - committees and groups - to educate